mitkrieg/citibike-timeseries/README.md

 ## Exploratory Data Analysis

-### Visualizing causes of seasonality
+### Visualizing Pools & Drains

 Because seasonality will be such a critical part of this project, visualizing how bike availability changes hourly, daily, weekly and monthly helps us understand the what seasonality will need to be captured by the modeling process.
 This animation demonstates a typical week day pattern (the a full interactive animation can be found by downloading `percent_full_map.hmtl` from the `images/` directory):

 ![animated_map](images/map.gif)

 Here you can see pooling in some areas identified by consistent large red bubbles (ex.
 Red Hook, Brooklyn) and draining from other areas identified by consistent small blue dots (ex.
 Spanish Harlem, Manhattan).
+In addition, the graphic demonstrates a typical daily seasonality: there is a major shift in the system around commuting hours from bike stations in residential districts to/from stations in business districts.

+### Vizualizing Seasonality

-In addition, the graphic demonstrates a typical daily seasonality: there is a major shift in the system around commuting hours from bike stations kes in residential districts to/from stations in business districts.
-The this is further reflected in the following heatmap of total number of trips during a given hour on a given day and the line plot comparing the average number of trips on weekends to weekdays:
+The trend in the animated map above points to the system's seasonality.
+The following heatmap of total number of trips during a given hour on a given day and the line plot comparing the average number of trips on weekends to weekdays, highlight the the key properties of the system's seasonality:

 <p float="center">
   <img src="images/week_heatmap.png" width="400" />
   <img src="images/weekday_v_weekend.png" width="500" />
 </p>

 Clear spikes occur during commuting hours on weekdays, while on weekends there is less of a high concentration of useage at one time.
 You can also see that of the weekdays, Tuesday, Wednesday and Thursday are have slightly higher useage than Monday and Friday.
-While the weekly and daily seasons are clear from the above, the yearly seasonality is not.
+These are clear weekly and daily seasons.
+However, any yearly seasonality is not apparent in the above.
 The following plots look at the number of rides monthly vs daily in 2018.

 ![months](images/trips_monthly.png)

 ![days](images/trips_day.png)

 While there is a clear difference when months are aggregated between the seasons, the daily plot shows us that the difference isn't quite as stark as one might initially think.
 This is perhaps due to the vast swings in temperature and weather in New York in recent years.
 This means if there is yearly seasonality, it may be a weaker factor in the models than daily and weekly.

+### Visualizing Rider Behavior

 Additionally, riders have a time limit of 30 minutes on a single ride pass, and 45 minutes on a membership.
 This means that pools and drains can be created if stations are too far apart.
 However, the vast majority of riders don't even get close the the ride time limit: